Inspections under the Antarctic Treaty and its Protocol on Environmental Protection

 Article VII of the Antarctic Treaty provides that each Consultative Party has the right to designate observers to undertake inspections in Antarctica.
 Article 14 of the Protocol on Environmental Protection to the Antarctic Treaty (the Protocol) also provides for the conduct of inspections, consistent with Article VII of the Treaty, to promote protection of the Antarctic environment and ensure compliance with the Protocol.

-Since 1963 Australian inspection teams have conducted inspections on eight occasions, visiting stations, facilities, vessels, and protected areas across a wide area of East Antarctica, the Ross Sea region, Dronning Maud Land and the Antarctic Peninsula.
-Australia most recently conducted inspections in 2010 and 2011.
+Since 1963 Australian inspection teams have conducted inspections on nine occasions, visiting stations, facilities, vessels, and protected areas across a wide area of East Antarctica, the Ross Sea region, Dronning Maud Land and the Antarctic Peninsula.
+Australia most recently conducted inspections in 2016, 2011 and 2010.

 Antarctic Treaty inspections 2011